 Born in London in 1964, Charlie Beale is an international choral conductor, a jazz educator, and speaks and writes on the arts and LGBTQ+ issues.

-2019-20 is his 12th and final season as Artistic Director of New York City Gay Men’s Chorus.
+2018-19 is his 12th and final season as conductor and Artistic Director of New York City Gay Men’s Chorus.
 Under his energized leadership, the chorus has expanded to 275 singers, has a renewed, more passionate sound, and has transformed its outreach to include SAGE Singalongs for LGBTQ elders, Youth Pride Chorus and an expanded Schools program.
 His tenure culminated in a massed performance of ‘Quiet No More, a joint commission celebrating the 50th Anniversary of then Stonewall Uprising in June 2019, nearly 600 GALA chorus members at Carnegie Hall.

 NYCGMC has achieved strong commercial success, and is recognized for its innovative and entertaining performances locally, across the US and internationally.
 Recently, NYCGMC has performed to stadium-sized audiences with Demi Lovato and Sia, sang in the Emmy Award-winning movie of Larry Kramer's iconic 'The Normal Heart', toured Europe and raised around US$55,000 for Marriage Equality Ireland In one Dublin performance.
 In 2015/16, it also performed at Carnegie Hall with Alan Cumming, was the guest star of the New Philharmonic Orchestra at Lincoln Center, and sang at GALA Festival 2016 in Denver Colorado.

 A campaigner for stylistic diversity within music education, Charlie is also one of the UK's leading jazz educators.
 Nominated for a UK Jazz Parliamentary Award for services to jazz education in 2005, he was on the Resource Team of the International Association for Jazz Education in the early 2000s.
 Central to the invention of Grade exams for beginner jazz musicians, he toured within the UK and internationally, and worked with thousands of musicians and educators on first steps to improvising, jazz rhythm skills and teaching and learning by ear.
 Having received his Ph.D in 2001 from the Institute of Education, London University, he is also a prolific writer and arranger in jazz and choral music, published by Oxford, Hal Leonard, Faber and ABRSM Publishing.